TV Commercial Production Tips: 8 easy steps to create great TV Ads

 Use the same announcer, voice over, jingle, fonts, colors, etc. to keep your commercial consistent.
 This helps people start to get to know your company by all of these factors.

 It’s called BRANDING and you should seek to use the same themes in all your advertising venues and medias.

 You may also get inspired.
 Visit AdAge‘s website.

-Suggestions are most welcome so leave your comments please ; )
+Suggestions are most welcome so leave your comments or e-mail us please ; )